urbantreelion/ece350-lab-manual/index.md

 ### Deliverables

-The lab component of this course consists of four laboratories:
+The lab component of this course consists of two introductory GNU Radio tutorials:

+- Using GNU Radio Companion
+- Variables and Controls

+as well as four laboratories:

 - Lab 1.
-GNU Radio tutorials.
+AM signals.
 - Lab 2.
 [USRP](http://en.wikipedia.org/wiki/Universal_Software_Radio_Peripheral) tutorials and FM receiver.
 - Lab 3.
 Finding frame synchronization on the [FLEX](<http://en.wikipedia.org/wiki/FLEX_(protocol)>) pager network using the USRP and GNU Radio.
 - Lab 4.
 Pulse shaping and PSK.